CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  setup_4G_SBES.py: The Python script "setup_4G_SBES.py" defines all constraint functions of the four-dimensional problem based on floating-point arithmetic.

--  SBES4G_Laptop.py: The Python script "SBES4G_Laptop.py" sets up the sample-based exhaustive search method to solve the four-dimensional problem using the laptop with one GPU.
+-  SBES4G_Laptop.py: The Python script "SBES4G_Laptop.py" sets up the sampling-based exhaustive search method to solve the four-dimensional problem using the laptop with one GPU.

 -  RBES4G_Laptop.py: The Python script "RBES4G_Laptop.py" sets up the region-based exhaustive search method to solve the four-dimensional problem using the laptop with one GPU.

 -  PITSA4G_Laptop.py: The Python script “PITSA4G_Laptop.py” sets up the GPU-based iterative parallel classification method to solve the four-dimensional problem using the laptop with one GPU.
 The Python script “PITSA4G_Laptop.py” calls “IA_GPU.py” and “setup_4G.py” scripts when it is executed.

 #### Problem4D_Server
-The folder “Problem4D_Server” contains the following six Python scripts for implementing the sample-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the four-dimensional continuous constraint satisfaction problem of welded beam design.
+The folder “Problem4D_Server” contains the following six Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the four-dimensional continuous constraint satisfaction problem of welded beam design.
 These Python scripts are executed using a server with one GPU.
 Two .csv data files are also included as the results derived from the GPU-based iterative parallel classification method.

 -  IA_GPU.py: The Python script “IA_GPU.py” realizes several basic interval arithmetic operations on GPU.